 Can Hair Loss be a Sign of Other Ailments?

-Yes, hair loss can definitely be sign of medical problems.
-If you have always had healthy, thick hair that grows in a normal cycle a sudden loss of hair or hair thinning can be a sign of illness.
+If you have always had healthy, thick hair that grows in a normal cycle, a sudden loss of hair or hair thinning can be a sign of illness.
 The best thing to do if you notice a sudden increase in hair loss is to schedule an appointment with your doctor.
 He or she can run tests and perform an exam to rule out any hidden medical disorders.
 Usually, once the underlying medical condition is treated, the hair loss will stop.

 Ailments That Can Cause Hair Loss